-Rethinking postcards - your new digital marketing channelAdam Knight, Head of Product
+Rethinking postcards - your new digital marketing channelAdam Knight, Chief Product Officer

 You may have dismissed direct mail into the dustbin of the past but does personalised, on-demand postcard marketing mean it's time to rethink the humble postcard?